-It is striking that respondents estimate the trustworthiness of information from individuals and groups which they know only via social media (twitter, facebook ...) and other online channels much lower.
+It is remarkable that respondents estimate the trustworthiness of information from individuals and groups which only they know via social media (Twitter, Facebook ...) and other online channels much lower.
 Merely 10% find these sources to be rather highly to completely trustworthy and 5% indicate that they do not use this source as all.
-In this crisis, traditional media still seem to be preferred over what people learn from social media.
+In this crisis, traditional media still seems to be preferred over what people learn from social media.